hashicorp/packer/website/source/docs/builders/vsphere-vm.html.md

     `shutdown_command` for the virtual machine to actually shut down.
 If it doesn't shut down in this time, it is an error.
 By default, the timeout is "5m", or five minutes.

+-   `source_datacenter` (string) - The name of datacenter in which the source VM is.
+On ESXi not managed by Vcenter the default value of `ha-datacenter` is sufficient.

+-   `source_folder` (string) - The logical path of the source VM on the remote machine.

 -   `vcenter` (string) - Name of vcenter managing the host used to generate the VM.
 If not provided, it will default to host name.